sbamohabbatchafjiri/pcgaflplusplus/README.md

 Originally developed by Michal "lcamtuf" Zalewski.

-The Permuted congruential generator is integrated By Sadegh.

 ## Contact
 For further questions or to discuss/support the idea of cryptographic-inspred mutation, please email me at [schafjiri@umail.ggu.edu](mailto:schafjiri@umail.ggu.edu).